This page is continually improving.

 Unlike wine, beer was considered a beverage for the "common man," so keep it simple and fun.
 If you are stressing about your beer, you are missing the point.

+All equipment can be used again for other batches.
 It pays for itself in about 3 batches.

 I need to know chemistry: NO